Leslie Black is GTT’s ‘Pink Warrior’ - Guyana Chronicle

 She was taken to various doctors and specialists and began treatment soon after being diagnosed with the illness.
 Unfortunately, the cancer continued to spread, leaving the entire family devastated after her untimely death.

-When his daughter had become ill, Leslie searched for ways he could become involved in the fight against cancer and it was then that he began work with the Guyana Cancer Foundation.
+When his daughter had become ill, Leslie searched for ways he could become involved in the fight against cancer, and it was then that he began to work with the Guyana Cancer Foundation.
 Every year since then, Leslie continues to offer his help and support to the GCF.